SW8B PCB0046 HSD

 All of this functionality is abstracted if the HSD_PCB0046_PWM class is used in Arduino.
 See examples.

 Board is tested up to 2.4 amps total per TPSH160-Q1 IC (Outputs 0 to 3 and 4 to 7 are banked into two ICs) at up to 24V.
-Each channel has a flyback diode for switching inductive loads and optional Active LEDs.
+Each channel has a flyback diode for switching inductive loads.

 By default the ICs chop current inrush to a maximum of 3.9A.
 This can be advantageous to limit momentary voltage drop in the system when motors or other inductive loads start.
 This can be disabled or the threshold can be modified.
 This feature is not intended for steady-state current limiting.